photon1503/az-native/labs/lab-02/readme.md

     >Note: You will have to replace the password in the connection string with the password you used when creating the Azure SQL Server.

-## Task: Containerizing the Catalog Api
+## Task: Containerizing the Catalog Service

-- Add a docker file to Catalog Api build and test the container locally.
+- Add a docker file to Catalog Service build and test the container locally.
 - Override values from appsettings.json using environment variables.
     - Set UseSQLite to false
     - Create a new Azure SQL Server & Azure SQL Database